M4xHedRum/AfricaCyberFest24_CTF/Writeup/ByteOps.md

 REVERT - Byzantium hardfork, EIP-140: reverts with return data
 ```

-Harmed with this instruction let's translate what it does
+Armed with this instruction let's translate what it does

 - First it pushes a 2 byte value onto the stack then pushes 0 to the stack